-Diagnosis of facet joint pain can be challenging, because the condition can masquerade as other common spine and muscular problems.
+Diagnosis can be challenging, because the condition can masquerade as other common spine and muscular problems.
 The symptoms may be reminiscent of a herniated disc, a deep infection, a fracture, or torn muscle.
 Even abdominal problems can mimic facet joint pain, so other issues must be ruled out for an accurate diagnosis.
+However, that doesn’t mean that all hope is lost when it comes to this condition.
+Finding the right physician with the experience and history treating facet issues is key when it comes to diagnosing and treating this condition properly.

 Facet joint pain is marked by acute episodes of pain, but they are intermittent, usually unpredictable, and happen just a few times a month or year.
 Most patients experience some loss of flexibility in the spine and will report tenderness at the point of the pain.
 While pain from a herniated disc may radiate through the front of the leg or down into the knee and foot area, facet joint pain in the lower back will radiate down into the buttocks and the back of the upper leg.
 Cervical facet joint pain radiates locally, into the shoulders or upper back.

 Dr. Alexander established the Non-Surgical Spine Center with the mission of providing patients and clinicians a non-surgical alternative in the treatment of spine and musculoskeletal pain.
 Utilizing the most current and innovative diagnostic and therapeutic techniques, our group offers patients a multitude of options for improving daily function and quality of life while significantly decreasing levels of pain.
+This is the same approach we use for improving facet joint pain symptoms and underlying conditions.
 If you have back pain, feel free to contact our office at 843-856-9669 or at our contact page.

 NO REFERRAL REQUIRED